 I love treating fertility issues naturally with acupuncture and herbs.
-Chinese Medicine offers many solutions that Western medicine does not consider when assessing fertility.
+Chinese Medicine offers many solutions that Western medicine does not consider when assessing fertility to enhance male and female fertility.
 Oftentimes, fertility can be improved with common sense solutions that involve nutrition, lifestyle and decreasing stress levels in both partners.
 It may take 3 – 6 months and in some cases a year when treating a pre-existing gynecological condition , but it is a lot less expensive and there are no harmful side effects.

 Many women are waiting until their late thirties to start conceiving and they are quickly referred to a Reproductive Endocrinologist solely based on their age, without considered other aspects of their health, vitality or other solutions.
 I always suggest acupuncture and herbal treatments before going down the road of Assisted Reproductive Technology (ART) that comes with many risks to the mother and the baby’s future health.
 Of course, acupuncture can be used along with ART.
 In fact I am including a study from the medical Journal of Fertility and Sterility with research that shows acupuncture significantly increases the success rate of embryo transfers.
 I absolutely believe that this is a couple personal decision, and I support them to do their research to make an informed choice.
 I simply want couples to know there are options, natural solutions to many fertility issues.
 Even from a Western research standards, acupuncture has proven to be beneficial to male and female fertility issues.